 The imposing building was built between 1886 and 1897 in a neo-renaissance style.
-It’s not only impressive outside, but it’s also very beautiful inside so that I can highly recommend joining a guided tour.
+It’s not only impressive outside, but it’s also very beautiful inside so I can highly recommend joining a guided tour.

 As you continue your walk on the Alter Wall to the building’s northern side, you get a peek at some alluring waterways.
 These are the so-called Fleete.

-These waterways were built in the past to get the goods from the harbor into the city.
+These waterways were built in the past to get goods from the harbor into the city.
 Nowadays, this purpose is obsolete, hence, most of these canals were filled.
 However, those that remained and give the city center a romantic twist, can be explored on a highly interesting cruise where you learn much about Hamburg’s glorious past as a merchant city.

 The waterways cruises are taking place daily from March 30 to October 28 at 10.45 a. m., 1.45 p. m., and 4.45 p. m.

 It’s raining?
 Good for you, since many of Hamburg’s museums and exhibition halls are scattered around the main station.
 In one day, you can only see the most important ones, but actually, you could spend days just walking from exhibition to exhibition.

 There is an art pass for 25 €uros that grants free access to five art museums.
 This pass is valid for three days.
 Yes, I know that this guide is designed for only 24 hours and that you might not want to visit all participating venues.
 However, since already the visit to the three galleries I’m suggesting for the morning would set you back 38 €uros – I guess it’s not that hard to do the math.